 Williamson, est. 1890

-The Original Candy Kitchen has been an institution in the town of Williamson since its origin in 1890.
+The Original Candy Kitchen has been an institution in Williamson since its origin in 1890.
 Originally an ice cream parlor, the business has slowly evolved over four generations into a family restaurant/candy store.

 Sweet Expressions